Connect with the simple joys that are Bold Coast Maine:

 Active fishing villages and prolific blueberry barrens reflect a deep-rooted relationship as people continue to harvest the natural bounty of land and sea, as their ancestors have done for hundreds, even thousands, of years.

-The Bold Coast region is easily accessed along the Bold Coast Scenic Byway, 125-miles of coastal scenery and a cultural experience unlike any other in the northeastern United States.
+The Bold Coast region is easily accessed along the Bold Coast National Scenic Byway, 125-miles of coastal scenery and a cultural experience unlike any other in the northeastern United States.
 The Schoodic National Scenic Byway and Black Woods Scenic Byway extend that experience along coastal and inland routes where the glacial influence on this rugged landscape is made evident.

 Iconic wild blueberry barrens stretch as far as the eye can see, fields of blue in August that turn brilliant crimson in autumn.
 Mossy forests yield to tidal marshes and bays.
 Sparkling lakes, rivers, and streams flow into active fishing harbors.
 Villages are lined with historic building that exemplify the wealth of 19th Century shipbuilding, lumber processing, and sardine canning industries.